vuex-orm/vuex-orm/docs/getting-started.md

-import VuexORM from 'vuex-orm' import User from './User' import Post from './Post' import users from 'users' import posts from 'posts'
+import VuexORM from 'vuex-orm' import User from './User' import Post from './Post' import users from './users' import posts from './posts'

 Vue.use(Vuex)